ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 selects all member values of an object as well as all elements of an array.
-Applying the `index-wild-selector` to a primitive JSON value (such as a number, string, or true/false/null) selects no value.
+Applying the `index-wild-selector` to a primitive JSON value (such as a number, string, or true/false/null) selects no node.

 The `index-wild-selector` behaves identically to the `dot-wild-selector`.